 Fats are essential โ they aid hormone production, vitamin absorption, and satiety.
 My favorites:

 Coachโs tip: when you hit your protein & carb targets, fill the rest with healthy fats enough to keep you satisfied, but donโt overdo โ fats are calorie-dense.
-Avoid consuming saturated fat.
+Saturated fats do not need to be completely avoided, but most people benefit from getting the majority of their fats from less processed sources like nuts, seeds, olive oil, and fatty fish.

 Adults are often recommended to aim for 25โ30 grams or more of fiber daily.